candy-kingdom/mints/README.md

     cli()
 ```

-The script can be executed as a command line app:
+The script can be executed as a command-line app:
 ```
 $ python3 print.py "Hello, world!"
 Hello, world!